The classic dinghies from the original Swallows and Amazons 1974 film.

 Well, that was the brief for Swallow, so I got on the phone to Magnus and he explained his and Rob’s situation and so the plan evolved.

 In the meantime the regulations regarding safe sailing of clinker built dinghies have also evolved and it is no longer possible for a small amateur group to hire such boats.
 I tried to find a home for them in the Lakes but to no avail.
-TARS has a good relationship with Hunter’s Yard who have a heritage fleet of yachts, and had recently restored Titmouse from the Broads film Swallows and Amazons Forever! for service as a tender to their fleet.
+TARS has a good relationship with Hunter’s Yard who have a heritage fleet of yachts, and had recently beautifully restored Titmouse from the Broads film Swallows and Amazons Forever! for service as a tender to their fleet.
 They also provided Lullaby to act as Teasel and the black punt Dreadnought for the film.

 Hunters were delighted to be asked to run them and here we are!

-Amazon bears a plaque to celebrate the enjoyment the 4 girls derived from Sailing her.
+Amazon bears a plaque to celebrate the enjoyment the 4 girls derived from sailing her.

 Links: